A.R.S. § 13-701(D)(26) is a catch-all for the prosecutor to use at sentencing if other aggravating circumstances don’t apply:

 The Court of Appeals has also found that a defendant’s lack of remorse is not a proper aggravating circumstance.
 See State v.
 Tinajero, 188 Ariz.
 350, 357 (App.
 1997).
 Moreover, a defendant’s prior exemplary life is not a proper aggravating circumstance.
 See State v.
 Just, 138 Ariz.
 534, 551 (Ariz.
 App.
 1983).

 If you are charged with a felony, the prosecutor will most likely use the catch-all aggravator to aggravate your sentence.
 Don’t fight the prosecutor alone.
 You need an experienced defense attorney to fight for you and help you with your felony defense.
-Attorney Gary Rohlwing has over three decades of experience.
+Criminal Felony Defense Attorney Gary Rohlwing has over three decades of experience.
 Call him today for a free consultation.